jhelmer3/framing-anxiety/README.md

 # framing-anxiety
-Repository for work on the framing effect nad anxiety.
+Repository for work on the framing effect and anxiety.